Policy for Safeguarding

 - Not dismiss it as banter or just having a laugh or “boys being boys”

-- Challenge behaviours (potentially criminal in nature) such as groping etc
+- Challenge and report behaviours (potentially criminal in nature) such as groping etc

 - Report all instances of upskirting or similar behaviour to the DSL.